-6.2 Concepts Already Related to Activity in Cognitive Sciences
+6.2.
+Concepts already related to activity in cognitive sciences

-Grounding our conceptual and prospective argument on such a consensual paradigm, it is reasonable to assume that the best models of the construction of beliefs and knowledge we can build today are 1) component-based ones in the sense given in section 1 of this paper, 2) activity oriented in that the focus is no more on formal and uninterpreted deductive symbols and on their syntactic links (such as in the abstract logical models of reasoning dating back to the first symbolic AI of the 50's) but on the various, simultaneous and concurrent kinds of cognitive and emotional activities operating in an overall process of reasoning.
+Grounding our conceptual and prospective argument on such a consensual paradigm, it is reasonable to assume that the best models of the construction of beliefs and knowledge we can build today are: (1) component-based models in the sense given in Section 1 of this paper; (2) activity-oriented models in that the focus is no more on formal and uninterpreted deductive symbols and on their syntactic links (such as in the abstract logical models of reasoning dating back to the first symbolic AI of the 1950s) but on the various, simultaneous and concurrent kinds of cognitive and emotional activities operating in an overall process of reasoning.

-It is important to discern that, at this general level of an activity oriented conceptual framework, what we call a component-based approach does not necessarily entail any strong, nor massive nor weak modular vision of cognition, in the sense of Fodor [42] or even [43] or of Carruthers [44] for instance.
-There is a strong methodological advantage in our grounding the conceptual analysis not on modules but on activities: It gives the possibility to consider such or such thesis or competing argument or algorithm in a process of belief revision, for instance, as a real competing component of the overall model.
+It is important to discern that, at this general level of an activity-oriented conceptual framework, what we call a component-based approach does not necessarily entail any strong, nor massive nor weak modular vision of cognition, in the sense of Fodor^{42,43} or of Carruthers44 for instance (see Barrett and Kurzban45 for a review on modularity in cognitive sciences).
+There is a strong methodological advantage in our grounding the conceptual analysis not on modules but on activities: it gives the possibility to consider such or such thesis or competing argument or algorithm in a process of belief revision, for instance, as a real competing component of the overall model.
 Hence, when we speak of components, no ontological commitment to real cognitive modules is necessary.

-In the following paragraphs, we will present a sample of some more precise concepts that specifically can be interpreted in terms of activity tracking and activity awareness.
+In the following, we present a sample of some more precise concepts that specifically can be interpreted in terms of activity tracking and activity awareness.

 First, such an interpretation seems possible for the models of inference.
-Whereas practical cognition intervenes in the process of decision making, epistemic cognition intervenes in the process of the justification of beliefs [46, 38].
-Ordinarily, due chiefly to time limitations, human minds seem to operate in a way that both minimizes and optimizes their activity in some given context and facing some given concern, be it practical or epistemic.
-From these considerations, it seems reasonable to assume that "concise and efficient structures" [47] emerge or exist in the mind - and/or in the brain: see [48] - and play a major role both in practical and epistemic cognition.
+Whereas practical cognition intervenes in the process of decision making, epistemic cognition intervenes in the process of the justification of beliefs.^{38,46} Ordinarily, due chiefly to time limitations, human minds seem to operate in a way that both minimizes and optimizes their activity in some given context and facing some given concern, be it practical or epistemic.
+From these considerations, it seems reasonable to assume that 'concise and efficient structures'47 emerge or exist in the mind (and/or in the brain, see Tononi et al.48) and play a major role both in practical and epistemic cognition.
 At another level, in the specific domain of the philosophy of science, similar ideas have arisen.
-E.g., [49, 50] claims that a scientist does not operate as a single autonomous information processor and that his or her work cannot be reduced to a purely logical construction.
+For example, Thagard^{49,50} claims that a scientist does not operate as a single autonomous information processor and that his or her work cannot be reduced to a purely logical construction.
 According to him, the scientist always belongs to a social network.
-As a node of this network, he or she co-operates in a huge distributed information processing.
+As a node of this network, he or she co-operates in a huge distributed information processing system.
 Hence, from this socio-psychological viewpoint on science, the collective construction of knowledge has to solve some problem of optimizing the activity (intensity of interaction) between actors.

-Finally, in the domain of cognitive science, the question of the knowledge and/or the simulation and anticipation of the contents of the minds of others, frequently called the mind-reading question, has led many to build different and concurrent models of activity awareness in the mind.
+Finally, in the domain of cognitive science, the question of the knowledge and/or the simulation and anticipation of the contents of the minds of others, frequently called the mind reading question, has led many to build different and concurrent models of activity awareness in the mind.